 Introduction to Portland, Connecticut

 Portland, Connecticut, in Middlesex county, is 8 miles E of Meriden, Connecticut (center to center) and 90 miles NE of New York, New York.
-The town, which is part of the Hartford metropolitan statistical area (MSA), has about 8,732 residents.
+The town is part of the Hartford metropolitan statistical area.

 The Portland area was originally inhabited by Wangunk tribes.
 Europeans first arrived in Portland around 1690 and settled here because they were attracted by the huge repository of brownstone, used for construction as well as gravestones.
 Till 1841, the town was a part of Chatham.
 The town derives its name from Portland, England a place well-known for its freestone quarries.
 By late 19th century, quarrying became the town's major industry.